Fast convergence rates for dose-response estimation: Doubly-robust estimators

-\begin{remark} We note that our discussion on the rates attained by the doubly-robust estimators discussed in Section \ref{sec:dr_est} is driven by the bound computed in Lemma \ref{lemma:rhat}.
-If $\muhat$ and $\widehat{w}$ are designed to optimally estimate $\mu$ and $w$, e.g. by selecting tuning parameters to minimize estimates of their MSEs, then generally the bound based on Cauchy-Schwarz is the best available.
-However, there are other techniques, such as particular forms of sample splitting coupled with undersmoothing, whereby the nuisance functions are estimated optimally with respect to the target of inference, and so the selected tuning parameters for the nuisance estimators may not minimize the MSEs with respect to the nuisance functions.
-This approach has favorable theoretical properties, see e.g. \cite{kennedy2020optimal}, although it can be challenging to implement in practice.
+In Section \ref{sec:higher_order}, we will show that this oracle efficiency requirement can be relaxed, under certain conditions, by using higher-order estimators. \begin{remark} Our discussion on the rates attained by the doubly-robust estimators discussed in Section \ref{sec:dr_est} is driven by the bound computed in Lemma \ref{lemma:rhat}.
+If $\muhat$ and $\widehat{w}$ are designed to optimally estimate $\mu$ and $w$, e.g. by selecting tuning parameters to minimize estimates of their MSEs, then generally the bound based on the Cauchy-Schwarz inequality is the best available.
+However, there are other techniques, such as particular forms of sample splitting coupled with undersmoothing, whereby the nuisance functions are estimated optimally with respect to the target of inference, and so the selected tuning parameters for the nuisance estimators may not minimize their corresponding MSEs.
+This approach has favorable theoretical properties, see e.g. \cite{newey2018cross, mcclean2024double, kennedy2020optimal}, although it can be challenging to implement in practice.
 We leave studying undersmoothing in the context of continuous treatments for future work. \end{remark} \begin{remark} Compared to Theorem 2 in \cite{kennedy2017nonparametric}, Theorem \ref{thm:dr} and Lemma \ref{lemma:rhat} provide the same error bound, but under substantially weaker conditions.
 Sample-splitting circumvents the need to impose Donsker-type conditions on the nuisance functions' classes in the form of bounded uniform entropy integrals.
-Moreover, the use of local polynomial regression allows the estimator to track the smoothness of $\theta(a)$, thereby achieving the oracle rate in high smoothness regimes (provided that the remainder term is negligible). \end{remark}
+Moreover, the use of local polynomial regression allows the estimator to track the smoothness of $\theta(t)$, thereby achieving the oracle rate in higher smoothness regimes (provided that the remainder term is negligible). \end{remark}